 Wix CLI Project Structure

 This article describes the structure of a Wix CLI project.
-The CLI uses a standardized project structure based on the Astro web framework for both app projects and headless projects.
+The CLI uses a standardized project structure based on the Astro web framework for both headless and app projects.

-Every CLI project includes Astro files, Wix-specific files, and directories for extensions and configuration.
-Headless projects contain additional Astro development files to define the project's frontend, such as pages, components, layouts, and more.
+Every CLI project includes Astro files, Wix-specific files, Wix skills, and directories for extensions and configuration.
+A headless project additionally includes an Astro frontend for the site you build, with pages, components, layouts, and more.

 Project file structure